lucasnetau/timebucket/README.md

 # Time Bucket

 Not all events and measurements occur at the exact moment, however we may wish to correlate between these events by grouping them into arbitary time slices.
-TimeBucket allows you to group data into slices of time and then retrieve data via a time ordered queue.
+TimeBucket allows you to aggregate data into slices of time (eg 5 minutes, by day etc) and then retrieve data via a time ordered queue.

+TimeBuckets can be used to estimate the interval between slices of data and identify any time slices that are missing data.

 ## Requirements